By Julian Horwitz

 Peer Reviewed

 As levels of HDL cholesterol increase, rates of heart disease go down.
-It’s this fact that has given HDL its reputation as the “good cholesterol,” serving a …
+It’s this fact that has given HDL its reputation as the “good cholesterol,” …

 By Aaron Smith, MD